 The liver metabolizes alcohol at an ordinary speed of 0.018 percentage points every hour.
 This is under 1 alcoholic beverage, so don’t overestimate your ability to get rid of the evidence!

-The pace of your metabolism is also impacted by the capacity of your liver and how well it is performing.
+The rate at which you burn alcohol depends on the capacity of your liver.
 Additionally, not all livers are equally as good at processing alcohol as others.

 DNA plays a role here, but you are unlikely to know much about this unless you have had some genetic testing done in the past.
 Genetic testing is not widespread at the moment and for that reason can be expensive as a diagnostic option.

 Coffee does not work, sorry!

 Despite how quick your body assimilates alcohol.
-The human body only has the power to deal with the toxic effects of alcohol at the rate of 0.018 percentage points every hour.
+The human body only has the power to deal with the toxic effects of alcohol at a rate of 0.018 units per hour.
 No quicker, no matter what you do!

-Absolutely nothing you do will quicken the process, drinking cups of coffee, drinking liters of water, showering, or even throwing up.
+Absolutely nothing you do will quicken the process.
+Drinking cups of coffee, drinking liters of water, showering, or even throwing up will do nothing.

 If you find out that you are going to need to have a breath, blood, or urine assessment for the existence of alcohol in your body.
-The only way you can reduce your blood-alcohol content is to postpone having the assessment as long as possible after the last time you drank an alcoholic beverage.
+The only way you can reduce your blood-alcohol content is to postpone having the assessment.
+Delay as long as possible after the last time, you drank an alcoholic beverage.

 Only time heals when it comes to passing an alcohol test.

 Don’t listen to any myths and urban legends about how if you do X, Y or Z you can speed up the elimination process.

 Worried about your drinking?

-All without any time off work, no record on your medical insurance and without any of the pain or struggle that usually comes with going cold turkey.
+All without any time off work, no record on your medical insurance.
+Plus you will quit drinking without any of the pain or struggle that usually comes with going cold turkey.